Reed Hadley

-Reed Hadley (born Reed Herring, June 25, 1911 - December 11, 1974) was an American film, television and radio actor.
+Reed Hadley (born Reed Herring, June 25, 1911 - December 11, 1974) was an American film, television, and radio actor.

-Early life
+Career

 Hadley was born in Petrolia, Texas.

-Career

 Before moving to Hollywood, he acted in Hamlet on stage in New York City, a last-minute substitute for the scheduled actor who failed to appear to portray Fortinbras.

 Radio

 In the 1950s, Hadley played Chad Remington on Frontier Town.
 He also was one of the actors who portrayed cowboy hero Red Ryder on the Red Ryder series during the 1940s.

 On September 16, 1950, Hadley was on Tales of the Texas Rangers episode "Candy Man".

 Television

-Hadley starred in two television series, Racket Squad (1950–1953) as Captain Braddock, and The Public Defender (1954–1955) as Bart Matthews, a fictional attorney for the indigent.
-He also was a guest star on such programs as the religion anthology series, Crossroads, and on Rory Calhoun's CBS western series, The Texan.
-In 1959 he played Sheriff Ben Tildy in "The Texan" espisode "The Sheriff of Boot Hill", and was pitted against bad guys Denver Pyle cast as saloon keeper Joe Lufton and his gunslinging partner Charles Maxwell cast as Luke Stricker.
-He also guest starred in Sea Hunt Season 4/Episode 4;Vital Error.
-In 1958 he played the rapacious mining baron Mort Galvin in S1 E39 "The Sacramento Story" on Wagon Train.
+Hadley starred in two television series, Racket Squad (1950–1953), as Captain Braddock, and The Public Defender (1954–1955), as Bart Matthews, a fictional attorney for the indigent.
+He also was a guest star on such programs as the religion anthology series, Crossroads, and Rory Calhoun's CBS Western series, The Texan.
+In 1959, he played Sheriff Ben Tildy in The Texan episode "The Sheriff of Boot Hill" and was pitted against bad guys Denver Pyle cast as saloon keeper Joe Lufton and his gunslinging partner Charles Maxwell cast as Luke Stricker.
+He also guest-starred in Sea Hunt season four, episode four, "Vital Error".
+In 1958, he played the rapacious mining baron Mort Galvin in season one's "The Sacramento Story" on Wagon Train.